google/android-fhir/README.md

 ### Structured data capture (SDC) library
 This library is a partial implementation of the [Structured Data Capture FHIR IG](http://build.fhir.org/ig/HL7/sdc/) on Android.
 It includes the UI components and APIs to capture healthcare data using FHIR questionnaires.
 The following code snippet renders a questionnaire using a FHIR questionnaire resource and an optional questionnaire response resource.

-The current release (alpha-0.1.0) provides support for **10 commonly used widgets and very basic skip logic** (see release note).
-This library will be incrementally updated and we are actively seeking contributions from the community.
-To contribute [see the board here](https://github.com/google/android-fhir/projects/1)

-**NOTE:** The SDC library currently only supports expanded and inlined ValueSets (i.e. use of explicit answerOptions).
-See the [sample applications](#sample applications) for samples.

 ## Sample Applications
 Two sample applications are provided that demonstrate different features of the SDK.

 **These applications are provided for demonstration purposes only and are not for use in production.
 Do NOT use in production.**

 ### Clinical Data Repository (CDR) Application
-This is the initial demo application for showcasing core SDK features.
-The demo currently uses synthea generated data that has been loaded into the HAPI fhir server public demo site.
+This is the initial demo application for showcasing core SDK features and CQL proof of concept.
+The demo uses synthea generated data that has been loaded into the HAPI fhir server public demo site.

 #### CQL Proof of Concept
+.
-Within the CDR demo is an example of performing a CQL operation.
-This was developed as part of a hackathon together with Bryn Rhodes (alphora) and utilises the cqf-ruler engine.
-[TODO: Explanation required]
+Within the CDR demo is an example of evaluating CQL using the [CQL Engine](https://github.com/DBCG/cql_engine).

 ### SDC Gallery App
 This app includes a number of pre-loaded sample FHIR Questionnaires.